 Is free Gmail HIPAA compliant?

-Free Gmail accounts are not HIPAA compliant because Google provides no Business Associate Agreement for consumer email services, and HHS Tier 2 penalties start at $1,000 per violation for unauthorized ePHI transmission.
-Using free @gmail.com addresses for protected health information violates HIPAA Business Associate requirements under 164.308(b)(1).
+Free Gmail accounts are not HIPAA compliant because Google provides no Business Associate Agreement for consumer email services.
+Using free @gmail.com addresses for protected health information violates the BAA disclosure prohibition at 164.502(e) and the Business Associate contracts standard at 164.308(b)(1).
+Because BAA-eligible paid alternatives are readily available, OCR would likely classify this as willful neglect.
+Tier 4 penalties (willful neglect, uncorrected) carry a $73,011 minimum per violation with a $2,190,294 annual cap per violation category (2026 inflation-adjusted figures).
 Covered entities must purchase commercial Google Workspace plans to receive BAA coverage.

 Does the Google Workspace BAA cover Google Contacts?

 The Google Workspace BAA explicitly excludes Google Contacts from covered services, meaning patient phone numbers or identifiers stored in Contacts create an unauthorized PHI disclosure under 164.502(a).
-Storing patient names, phone numbers, or other identifiers in Google Contacts creates an unauthorized disclosure.
 Organizations must use BAA-covered alternatives like patient management systems integrated with Google Workspace through API.
+Disable Google Contacts through the admin console for all organizational units handling ePHI.

 Which Google Workspace plan do I need for HIPAA compliance?